 Panax ginseng is an herb native to East Asia and Russia, also cultivated for its medicinal properties.
 The root is widely used as a “Yang” tonic in traditional medicine (1).
-Patients take this supplement to improve athletic performance, strength and stamina, and as an immunostimulant.
-Some use ginseng to treat diabetes, cancer, HIV/AIDS, and a variety of other conditions.
+Patients take ginseng to improve athletic performance, strength and stamina, and as an immunostimulant.
+Some use it to treat diabetes, cancer, HIV/AIDS, and a variety of other conditions.
 Ginsenosides, the saponin glycosides, are thought responsible for Panax ginseng's medicinal effects.

 Panax ginseng should not be confused with American ginseng or Siberian ginseng, which have different medicinal properties.